 - The cabin shall be cleaned and disinfected at an appropriate frequency to accommodate safe operations for the passengers and crew.
 The frequency should account for the operation of the aircraft and the potential exposure of an infected person. - Airframe manufacturers recommend the use of a 70% aqueous solution of Isopropyl Alcohol (IPA) as a disinfectant for the touch surfaces.
+Other disinfectant can be used if it was approved or authorized by the Airframe manufacturers.
 The OEM's instructions should be referred to ensure that the proper application, ventilation, and personal protection equipment is used.
-For more detailed recommendations or additional disinfecting chemicals, reach out to the specific airframe manufacturer. - Surfaces should be cleaned of dirt and debris before disinfecting to maximize effectiveness. - Application to surfaces should be with pre-moistened wipes or singe use wetted cloth and use limited bottle sizes on board to minimize the risk of spilling the IPA solution.
-Do not spray IPA in the cabin.
-Do not allow the liquid to pool or drip into equipment (e.g. in-flight entertainment electronic boxes). - IPA is flammable, so precautions should be taken around potential sources of ignition. - Because the frequency of disinfection has significantly increased due to COVID-19, and there is no data on the long term effects associated with this frequent application, the operator should periodically inspect the equipment to ensure that there are no long term effects, colour shift or damage over time.
+For more detailed recommendations or additional disinfecting chemicals, reach out to the specific airframe manufacturer. - Surfaces should be cleaned of dirt and debris before disinfecting to maximize effectiveness. - Application to surfaces should be with pre-moistened wipes or singe use wetted cloth and use limited bottle sizes on board to minimize the risk of spilling the disinfectant solution.
+Do not spray disinfectant directly in the cabin.
+Do not allow the liquid to pool or drip into equipment (e.g. in-flight entertainment electronic boxes). - The disinfectant solution is flammable, so precautions should be taken around potential sources of ignition. - Because the frequency of disinfection has significantly increased due to COVID-19, and there is no data on the long term effects associated with this frequent application, the operator should periodically inspect the equipment to ensure that there are no long term effects, colour shift or damage over time.
 If damage is observed, contact the OEM for guidance on alternate disinfectants.
 Specific care should be taken for application on leather and other porous surfaces.
 The operator should validate disinfecting agents for buyer furnished equipment (e.g. Seats and IFE) with the manufacturer.